-As we've said elsewhere, a park clean up is a relatively easy event to plan and implement, and a recommended first step in community organizing if there's a park in need of some attention.
+As we have said elsewhere, a park clean up is a relatively easy event to plan and implement, and a recommended first step in community organizing if there's a park in need of some attention.

-This is one of the few activities that is recommended for every level of affluence or poverty in a neighborhood.
+This is one of the few activities that we recommend for every level of affluence or poverty in a neighborhood.

-However, on this page where we invite visitor contributions, we're really interested in parks of all sizes and all states of repair.
-The neighborhood park page clean up linked below contemplates a smallish park where a complete project can be accomplished on a Saturday.
+On this page where we invite visitor contributions, we're really interested in parks of all sizes and all states of repair.

 Sometimes portions of larger parks have been neglected for decades, or a former park may have become so overgrown it's not even common knowledge that it is a park.
 Invasive species--the kudzu, bush honeysuckle, and so forth--may have taken over.
 So we're hoping you can tell stories about how you have worked on such a large problem over time.

-In many towns and cities, parks are suffering in the current recession and despite good intentions, the assigned personnel may not be able to keep up with required maintenance.
-Drought, vandalism, graffiti, invasive species, wildfires, and random dumping all take a toll.
+In many towns and cities, parks suffered in the Great Recession, and municipal budget cuts for parks have not been restored.
+Despite good intentions, the assigned personnel may not be able to keep up with required maintenance.
+Drought, flooding, vandalism, graffiti, invasive species, wildfires, and random dumping all take a toll.

 Not to mention, we really want potentially obese kids to get outside and play, and when the parents are recoiling from various types of trash or unkempt vegetation, there's just not as much encouragement from home to get over to the park and get some exercise.

-1. Assess carefully what needs to be done, and agree with the owner of the park, presumably a government, on what can and should be done.
+1. Walk through the park to assess carefully what needs to be done, and agree with the owner of the park, presumably a government, on what can and should be done.

 2. If you're an elected or appointed official yourself, divide large tasks into smaller ones and set up a timeline that would allow you to continue present levels of maintenance everywhere.
 Perhaps you need volunteers to help with a particularly large or daunting task.
 Usually some people who live near a problem park, or one that just is a little under-maintained, will be glad to help.